 Remittances and AI - Streamlining the Payment Process

+The key difference lies in their direction and purpose, AP reduces liabilities, AR increases assets.
+Both, however, are critical for healthy balance sheets and optimized cash flow.
 Currently, AP and AR remittances are a manual, time-consuming activity for many finance teams.
 Integrating automation into these teams’ workflows will allow accounting professionals to focus on value-added tasks and increase the efficiency of their companies’ cash flows.
-Professionals must carefully manage both types of remittances to maintain a healthy balance sheet and ensure optimal cash flow.

 How Responsible AI is Empowering Corporate Finance Teams Worldwide